-First test will be completed at the Hydropower Laboratory at Norwegian University of Science and Technology (NTNU), who are world leading on pumps and turbines….Read more
+First tests will be verifications of pressure and flow completed at the Hydropower Laboratory at Norwegian University of Science and Technology (NTNU), who are world-leading…Read more

 August 1, 2020

-A full scale engine test with Copenhagen Suborbitals and their rocket engine Spica.
+A full scale engine test with Copenhagen Suborbitals and Spica’s rocket engine BPM100.
 This is the final step of our spin-off cooperation with Copenhagen Suborbitals…Read more

 Founder & CEO

 Designing optimal small launch vehicle concept for the el-turbopump

 Orbital Machines AS